 Figures

 Figure 1.
-Decision tree of articles selected.
+Decision tree of articles selected based on a PRISMA flow diagram.
 Description of the selection process for articles in coastal urban ecology review.
-After four passes for selection filters, the remainig 237 studies where classified in 3 categories: ecological paradigms in, of, and for the cities.
+After four passes for selection filters, the remaining 237 studies where classified in 3 categories: ecological paradigms in, of, and for the cities.

 Figure 2.
 Global distribution of publications.
 Articles in coastal urban ecology according to the city where the investigations were carried out, the population size of each city and the number of articles published in them.
 For each city the size of the circle is proportional to the number of articles published (from 1 to 7); the colour of the circle represents the size of the city given its population.